 High-Intensity Interval Training (HIIT)

-New workouts will be added weekly, so you don’t get bored doing the same workouts over and over.
+New workouts within these categories are added weekly, so you don’t get bored doing the same workouts over and over.

 Apple Fitness+ can make workout recommendations based on your past activity data collected by the Apple Watch.
 Filtering tools for workout type, trainers, duration, and music are provided so you can exercise the way you want.